fishingpvalues/masterthesis/notes/glossary.md

     Understanding packages and class files
     List of packages and class files
-    Writing your own package
+    Writing your Author's package
-    Writing your own class
+    Writing your Author's class

 Advanced TeX/LaTeX